-The capacity of the species to disperse within the EU by natural means is scored low, with high confidence.
-A natural dispersal rate of 0.1 kilometres-year-1 was calculated during field surveys of shallow lakes in the floodplain Eijsder Beemden, the Netherlands (§ 2.4.2).
-The risk of spread within the EU by human actions is scored medium, with low confidence.
-It is possible that dispersal by human action has occurred at recorded locations in Giessen, Eijsden Beemden and Zutphen in the Netherlands.
+The capacity of the species to disperse within the EU by natural means is scored very high, with low confidence.
+The snail was found to crawl with a natural dispersal rate of 0.1 kilometres year-1 measured during field surveys of shallow lakes in the floodplain Eijsder Beemden, the Netherlands (§ 2.4.2).
+However, as the species occurs at locations connected to the rivers Meuse and IJssel, can withstand flow velocities of up to 54 cm.s-1 (§ 2.3.3), and may be carried in the water current, the capacity to disperse by natural means is potentially very high.
+Moreover, if the species were to become widespread, the potential for natural long distance dispersal via waterfowl and aquatic mammals becomes very high.
+A low confidence level is given because these types of natural dispersal have, at the time of writing, not been validated with field data.
+The risk of spread within the EU by human actions is scored high, with medium confidence.
+It is possible that dispersal by human action has occurred at several locations in the Netherlands.
 However, the frequency at which dispersal via human action occurs in the EU is unknown.
-Secondary spread may be facilitated by boater interactions between invaded and non-invaded lakes via bait-buckets, live wells, fishing gear, and the boat itself (§ 2.4.2).
+Secondary spread may be facilitated by boater interactions between invaded and non-invaded lakes via baitbuckets, live wells, fishing gear, and the boat itself (§ 2.4.2).